leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1abbottnpf_narrative_perspective_framework_abbott.md

 ---
-UID: "1AbbottNPF"
-Title: "Narrative Perspective Framework"
-Author: "Abbott"
+Author: Abbott
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: PERSPECTIVES
 Prima-Forma:
-  - "taberna"
+- taberna
-  - "perspective"
+- perspective
-DIR: "PERSPECTIVES"
-Summary: "Focalization and Narrative Voice are two aspects crucial for understanding how stories are told and how they shape the reader's engagement with the narrative."
+Summary: Focalization and Narrative Voice are two aspects crucial for understanding how stories are told and how they shape the reader's engagement with the narrative.
+Title: Narrative Perspective Framework
+UID: 1AbbottNPF
 ---
 ### Title: **Abbott's Narrative Perspective Framework**

 - **Narrative Perspective**: